-Sponge filters work by aquarium water being drawn thru the porous sponge material in which debris from the water column is trapped mechanically.
+Sponge filters work by having aquarium water drawn through the porous sponge material in which debris from the water column is trapped mechanically.
 At this time, aerobic bacteria living in the pores feed on nitrogenous wastes such as ammonia and nitrites that are suspended in the water.

-Water is moved thru the sponge media via a lift caused by air bubbles form an air pump attached to the filter via air line tubing or by a power head attached to the top of the lift tube.
+Water is pulled through the sponge media via a lift caused by air bubbles from an air pump attached to the filter via air line tubing or by a power head attached to the top of the lift tube.

-As the water passes through the pores of the sponge, they trap debris of varying size where it can be rinsed or squeezed out (see more on this in the maintenance section) & also these pores have a a considerable amount of area where aerobic bacteria eventually propagate.
+As the water passes through the pores of the sponge, they trap debris of varying sizes.
+It can then be rinsed or squeezed out (see more on this in the maintenance section) during cleaning.
+These pores have a a considerable amount of surface area where aerobic bacteria can propagate and exist.

-The size and quality of the pores will determine flow and how much debris can be trapped and how large of bacterial colonies can exist within the filter.
-This means that knock off sponge filters that are of poor design that have very little internal space, collapse quickly, and allow poor internal flow.
+The size and quality of the pores will determine flow rate, how much debris can be trapped, and how large the bacterial colonies will be that can exist within the filter.
+This means that knock off sponge filters that are of poor design will have very little internal space, collapse quickly, and allow poor internal flow.
 You might save money but you will get less for your money and be replacing the sponge and/or filter sooner.

-With sponge pre-filters the concept is similar; water is drawn thru the sponge media by the suction of the filter such as a HOB, power head, water pump, or canister's motor unit.
+With sponge pre-filters, the concept is similar.
+Water is drawn through the sponge media by the suction of the filter such as a HOB, power head, water pump, or canister's motor unit.
 The same actions take place.
 Debris is trapped and nitrogenous wastes are consumed by aerobic bacteria.

-The reverse problem can be a problem with certain reticulated sponges when used in the wrong flow environment.
-Although ATI Hydro Sponge makes the best in sponge filters, their patented reticulated sponge material is best used in higher flow rate environments over their patented standard sponges.
+The reverse situation can be a problem with certain reticulated sponges when used in the wrong flow environment.
+Although the ATI Hydro Sponge is the best in sponge filters, their patented reticulated sponge material is best used in higher flow rate environments instead of their patented standard sponges.

 As an example, I do NOT recommend the Hydro Sponge PRO Filters in small sizes such as the #2.
-While the #5 PRO is an excellent filter for the environment and flow rates for which they were designed, we have found the Hydro Sponge #2 & #3 PRO to not work as well in both flow rates and bacterial loads for the smaller tanks a #2 are designed for, thus in the end the #2 Standard out performed the #2 PRO in a smaller tank (10-20 gallons).
+While the #5 PRO is an excellent filter for the environment and flow rates for which they were designed, we have found that the Hydro Sponge #2 & #3 PRO do not work as well in both the flow rates and the bacterial loads found in the smaller tanks that for which a #2 is designed.
+Thus, in the end, the #2 Standard sponge out-performed the #2 PRO in a smaller tank (10-20 gallons).
 So, it is critical that the sponge material be suited to the flow called for by the tank size.

-The end results of both examples is a slower response to spikes in bio-load (that is, more fish giving off more wastes like ammonia) and resulting in slower toxic ammonia removal.
+The end results of both examples are slower responses to spikes in bio-load (that is, more fish giving off more wastes like ammonia) and resulting in slower removal of toxic ammonia.